iamnachoj/the-js-corner/posts/ending-2023.md

 ---
-title: 'ending 2023'
+title: Ending 2023
-date: '2023-12-29'
+excerpt: A small recap on how my year has been
 image: new-years-resolution.png
-excerpt: a small recap on how my year has been
 isFeatured: false
+date: '2023-12-29'
 ---

 Whoa, what a ride this year has been in the programming realm!
 Back in January, I strutted into the coding scene with less than 5 months of experience, thinking I was the next coding prodigy.
 Spoiler alert: I laugh at that now.

 Reality hit hard.
 Bugs, tasks I couldn't crack solo, uncomfortable moments admitting I needed help—welcome to the rollercoaster of learning.
 I get the imposter syndrome struggle, but guess what?
 I've transformed into a real junior developer from the chaotic newbie I was.